Part of what makes cravings seem so terrifying is that they remind us of the all-too-simple infrastructure that our worlds are built upon.

 - Practice meditation and deep breathing.
 These calming and grounding techniques can help you detach from the strong, irrational emotions that can be overwhelming.

 - Keep a journal of your recovery process.
 When you are hit with a craving, go back to your records and look back at how many times you resisted successfully.

 Think over all of the good moments and blessings that have passed between now and the last time you were tempted.
 If you had given in then, you would have never experienced all of the irreplaceable memories that have followed.

 Recall how hard you worked during treatment and detoxification.
 Imagine yourself going through all of it again just because of this one craving.

-Remember what first began your addiction and how quickly and easily a “one time” or harmless urge became something much more and out of your control.
+Remember what first began your addiction and how quickly and easily a “one-time” or harmless urge became something much more out of your control.